Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus version 0.20
+- Code optimizations to improve speed: tests done with test sets of 20,000 bank transactions

 Radinus version 0.19
 - Fixed a bug preventing the integration of transactions from a bank file.
 - Possibility of integrating several lines simultaneously from a bank file.